-The Board of Directors of May 2, 2019 resolved:
+The Board of Directors meeting of April 28, 2022 resolved:

-- to appoint the Chief Executive Officers of the Company as the Directors Mr. Giovanni Tamburi and Ms. Alessandra Gritti and consequently to confer to them the following powers to be exercised with single signature: 1. receive and sign correspondence of the Company; 2. stipulate, conclude, sign and undertake: - a) contracts for services, purchases, sales or exchange of fixed assets, materials and goods in general, either directly or indirectly, relating to the activities of the company; - b) shareholder contracts and other agreements relating to the companies in which the Company holds investments, and also define incorporation and statutory deeds of the investee companies, as well as all other documents necessary in relation to the investee company and the investments held; - c) lease, sub-lease and rental contracts not exceeding nine years; - d) contracts for mandates, commissions, agencies, with or without representation, brokerage, deposit, consultancy and advertising; - e) contracts with any credit institution or private bank and, therefore, deposit contracts, advances, open credit lines with guarantees or other banking operations including current accounts, as well as contracts for investment of liquidity; - f) leasing contracts of any nature provided the duration of the contract is not above ten years; - g) contracts for intangible assets and in particular in relation to author's rights, engineering works, patents, trademarks, models, designs and similar works; - h) consultancy and advisory services in general; - i) contracts for tender, sub-tender, supply and procurement of goods and/or services; - j) contracts for rental, delivery and transport of persons and goods by sea, air and land;
+- to appoint as Chief Executive Officers of the Company the directors Giovanni Tamburi and Alessandra Gritti and to grant them with the following powers to be exercised with single signature: 1. receive and sign correspondence of the Company; 2. stipulate, conclude, sign and undertake: - a) contracts for services, purchases, sales or exchange of fixed assets, materials and goods in general, either directly or indirectly, relating to the activities of the company; - b) shareholder contracts and other agreements relating to the companies in which the Company holds investments, and also define incorporation and statutory deeds of the investee companies, as well as all other documents necessary in relation to the investee company and the investments held; - c) lease, sub-lease and rental contracts not exceeding nine years; - d) contracts for mandates, commissions, agencies, with or without representation, brokerage, deposit, consultancy and advertising; - e) contracts with any credit institution or private bank and, therefore, deposit contracts, advances, open credit lines with guarantees or other banking

+- operations including current accounts, as well as contracts for investment of liquidity; - f) leasing contracts of any nature provided the duration of the contract is not above ten years; - g) contracts for intangible assets and in particular in relation to author's rights, engineering works, patents, trademarks, models, designs and similar works; - h) consultancy and advisory services in general; - i) contracts for tender, sub-tender, supply and procurement of goods and/or services; - j) contracts for rental, delivery and transport of persons and goods by sea, air and land; - k) insurance and reinsurance contracts for all types of risk and all amounts;